STORM-IRIT/Radium-Engine/doc/developer/material.md

-# Material management in the Radium Engine
+\page develmaterials API: Material management
+[TOC]

 A Material is a way to control the appearance of an object when rendering.
 It could be the definition of a classical rendering materials, a _Bidirectional Scattering Distribution function (BSDF)_, or just define the way a geometry could be rendered and how is computed the final color of an object.

-A material is associated to the render geometry of an object (a Component in the Radium nomenclature) through a so called _Render Technique_.
-This association is managed by the `RenderObject` class.
+A material is associated to the render geometry of an object (a Ra::Engine::Component in the Radium nomenclature) through a so called Ra::Engine::RenderTechnique.
+This association is managed by the Ra::Engine::RenderObject class.

 This documentation aims at describing the way materials are managed in the Radium engine and how one can extend the set of available material, or specialized a renderer with ad-hoc (pseudo)-material.